Skip to main content

 // SELL_ENABLED is gone.

-Special Case: clearOverrides: true with an Empty Job overrides Object If a job has clearOverrides: true but its own overrides object is empty (or not defined), it will effectively remove all overrides from the pairs that pass its filters.
+Special Case: clearOverrides: true with an Empty Job overrides Object If a job has clearOverrides: true but its overrides object is empty (or not defined), it removes all overrides from the pairs that pass its filters.
 This reverts the pair to using only the default settings from its assigned base strategy.

 // Job to reset all overrides for specific pairs